We just spent about three weeks looking for blog writers.

 During those three weeks, we went through a long, frustrating hiring process.

-The problem wasn’t finding writers; you’d agree there’s no shortage of writers out there.
+And the problem wasn’t finding writers; you’d agree there’s no shortage of writers out there.

 The problem was finding writers who could uphold the quality standards we have for the content we’re creating (for our clients and our business).